spectrocloud/librarium/content/docs/19-kubernetes-knowlege-hub/00-how-to/06-deploy-stateless-frontend-app.md

 ## Create a Kubernetes Service.

 Create and populate a Kubernetes Service file in the app's root directory.
-As the default, your application will only be accessible within the cluster.
-You'll need to create a Kubernetes service resource to expose it to the outside world.
+By default, your application will only be accessible within the cluster.
+You'll need to create a Kubernetes service resource to expose the application to resources outside the Kubernetes cluster.
 A service resource creates an abstraction over a set of pods that provides discovery and routing between them.

 To create a service, use the `kubectl expose` command as shown: